Powerbomb: Inverted powerbomb

-Jackknife Hold powerbomb

-A normal powerbomb which is ended with the wrestler flipping or rolling forward into a bridge with a jackknife hold.
-Not to be confused with Kevin Nash's finisher, referred to as the Jackknife Powerbomb but is actually a release powerbomb.

 Kneeling powerbomb

 This variation of a powerbomb is similar to an ordinary powerbomb, however, instead of the wrestler remaining standing, the wrestler falls into a kneeling position while driving the opponent back-first into the mat.
-Triple H has used this version of the Powerbomb.

-Multiple powerbombs
+Repeated powerbomb

 As the name implies, the wrestler performing the move will do so multiple times.
 To start, they will lift the opponent into powerbomb position and perform the move.
 Without letting go of the opponent's waist, the wrestler raises them up again and drops them.
 Depending on the wrestler, they may continue to repeat the process and may pin the opponent after the last one.
-Although neither wrestler does this anymore, Chris Jericho and Brock Lesnar used the multiple powerbomb as a signature maneuver when they debuted in WWE; Jericho's version was a double and Lesnar's a triple.
-AEW wrestler Wardlow uses it as a finisher called Powerbomb Symphony.
+Although neither wrestler does this anymore, Chris Jericho and Brock Lesnar used the multiple powerbomb as a signature maneuver when they debuted in WWE; Jericho's version was a double and Lesnar's a triple although some times a double.

+AEW wrestler Wardlow uses a unique take on this sequence.
+Instead, he simply powerbombs the opponent, picks them up from the mat, and powerbombs them again for each separate time as needed to defeat them.
+He refers to this as the Powerbomb Symphony.

 Pop-up powerbomb

 As the name implies, this move begins with the opponent rushing towards the attacker who then flings the opponent vertically up into the air.
 The move is finished by catching the opponent and performing a powerbomb.
 This move was popularized by Kevin Owens and Scott Steiner.
+Oba Femi uses this move as a finisher, named the Fall From Grace.